 3. Practice variety to crack CBSE boards

-In NCERT books, you will have questions at the end of chapters.
+In NCERT books, you will see questions at the end of chapters.
 These can be one-liners, quizzes, match-the-following, descriptive or fill-in-the-blanks questions.
-So as to score well in the board papers, it is absolutely important that you practice variety of questions.
+To score well in the board exams, it is absolutely important that you practice a variety of questions.
 By variety, you will get to know the twisted questions as well.

 4. Understand the NCERT fundamentals

-A CBSE board paper vs. NCERT books is a debatable scenario.
-But the truth is that CBSE questions are always and always based on the fundamentals of NCERT.
-You should carefully read in between the lines and understand what they are trying to explain.
-Once your concepts are clear, you will always be able to crack CBSE board papers.
+A CBSE question paper vs. NCERT books is a debatable scenario.
+But the truth is that CBSE questions are always based on the fundamentals of NCERT.
+You should carefully read between the lines and understand what they are trying to explain.
+Once your concepts are clear, you will be able to write your exam appropriately.

-5. NCERT books are a base for test preparations as well
+5. NCERT books are a base for the test preparations as well

-All major India-level examinations, such as, JEE, AIEEE and CAT have NCERT books as the base.
+All major India-level examinations, such as JEE, AIEEE and CAT are based on the NCERT books.
 Even the UPSC examinations are based on NCERT books.
-No matter what career you wish to choose after 12th class, it is very important and compulsory to study and clear your base through the NCERT books.
-Board papers will be your pre-test of future career choice.
+No matter what career you wish to choose after 12th class, it is very important and compulsory to study the NCERT Books to clear your concepts and form a strong base.
+CBSE exams are a kind of preliminary test for your future career choices.
 That is why NCERT books should be chosen and made mandatory to clear the base.

 So basically, it would not be wrong to say that CBSE board papers are application based and for that, a student should have a strong and clear foundation.
 This can be done only by studying NCERT books.